Meet The Team

 Maureen has ambassadorial experience and experience gained through volunteering within the charity sector and managing/leading a team of over 12 volunteers to provide support services for people with spinal cord injuries throughout Scotland.

-The skills Maureen brings to the board are, a lived experience of disability, the ability to connect and develop partnerships, fundraising experience, experience and knowledge gained through working at board and senior management level within the charity sector, building and developing teams and the ability to network to find funding streams to allow for the provision of support services to those who need us.
+The skills Maureen brings to the board are, a lived experience of disability, the ability to connect and develop partnerships, fundraising experience, experience and knowledge gained through working at board and senior management level within the charity sector, building and developing teams and the ability to network to find funding streams to allow for the provision of support services to those who need them.

 Scott’s background in supporting communities is deeply rooted in his roles in the public and third sector.
 As manager for Disability Information Scotland, an organisation supporting disabled people, Scott is aware of the challenges experienced by disabled people, their families and carers and constantly strives to break down the barriers that hinder the opportunities of disabled people in our society.